alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Emerging Diagnostic and Investigative Technologies, Department of Pathology and Laboratory Medicine, Dartmouth Hitchcock Medical Center, Lebanon, New Hampshire, USA.
-Department of Dermatology, Dartmouth Hitchcock Medical Center, Lebanon, New Hampshire, USA.
-Department of Epidemiology, Geisel School of Medicine at Dartmouth, Lebanon, New Hampshire, USA.
-Program in Quantitative Biomedical Sciences, Geisel School of Medicine at Dartmouth, Lebanon, New Hampshire, USA.
-NCCC Cancer Population Sciences Member.
+subtitle: <a href='#'>Affiliations</a>. <p>Emerging Diagnostic and Investigative Technologies, Department of Pathology and Laboratory Medicine, Dartmouth Hitchcock Medical Center, Lebanon, New Hampshire, USA.</p>
+<p>Department of Dermatology, Dartmouth Hitchcock Medical Center, Lebanon, New Hampshire, USA.</p>
+<p>Department of Epidemiology, Geisel School of Medicine at Dartmouth, Lebanon, New Hampshire, USA.</p>
+<p>Program in Quantitative Biomedical Sciences, Geisel School of Medicine at Dartmouth, Lebanon, New Hampshire, USA.</p>
+<p>NCCC Cancer Population Sciences Member.</p>

 profile:
   align: right